-Rule and procedures violation occurs when organisationally, professionally or legally defined rules are not followed by employers and employees.
-To understand rule violation, we have to understand human error and human performance in general.
+Rule and procedures violation occurs when organisationally, professionally, or legally defined rules are not followed by employers and employees.
+To understand rule violations, we have to understand human error and human performance in general.
 It is widely accepted that human error plays a part in most safety accidents and incidents.
 ‘Violations of OSH rules’ is a specific form of human error.

 The Lethal Cocktail: Behavioural Cause Model